 The whirlwind of a breast cancer diagnosis can leave you breathless.
 And it can leave you feeling alone and scared.
 But you are not alone.
 Far from it in fact.
 There is an amazing support community out there waiting for you.
 Your tribe is out there waiting for you to get in touch.

-Some women diagnosed with breast cancer retreat into themselves and can’t bear the idea of reading about other women’s cancer journeys, let alone talking to anyone else who has breast cancer.
+Some people diagnosed with breast cancer retreat into themselves and can’t bear the idea of reading about other’s cancer journeys, let alone talking to anyone else who has breast cancer.

-For some women, the first thing they want to do with their diagnosis is go out and find someone else in the same position and share share share.
+For some people, the first thing they want to do with their diagnosis is go out and find someone else in the same position and share share share.

 Most of us fall in the middle of this spectrum, perhaps veering towards one end or the other.
 But wherever you stand between these two poles, there is an outlet for you.